-2.10 Water in the world
+Water in the world

-In an average year, 577000 km3 (cubic kilometres) of rain falls on Earth.
-One cubic kilometre (1 km3) is equal to one trillion litres of water.
-That means around 577 trillion litres of water falls to Earth as rain each year.
-Of this, 458000 km3 falls on the oceans and 119000 km3 on land.
+In an average year, 577000 km3 of rain falls on Earth.
+Of this, 458000 km3 fall, on the oceans and 119000 km3 on land.

-When water falls to Earth as rain, most of it evaporates back into the atmosphere.
-Of the annual rainfall that falls on land, 74 000 km3 (or 62 per cent) evaporates.
+When water falls to earth as rain, most of it evaporates back into the atmosphere.
+Of the annual rainfall that falls on land 74 000 km3 (or 62 per cent) evaporates.
 In Australia, around 65 per cent of our total rainfall each year evaporates.
 The remaining 35 per cent runs off the land, and of this, only about 12 per cent ends up in our rivers.
 Only Africa has a higher evaporation rate than Australia.

 The amount of water in Australian rivers is the smallest of all inhabited continents, with South America experiencing the highest volumes of water in its rivers.
-For example, the Amazon River (the second-longest river in the world) carries more water than any other river on Earth, with an average discharge (volume of water flowing through it) greater than the next seven largest rivers combined.
+For example, the Amazon River (the second-longest river in the world) carries more water than any other river on Earth with an average discharge (volume of water flowing through it) greater than the next seven largest rivers combined.
 Nearly 20 per cent of all the fresh water entering the oceans comes from the Amazon River.

-Source 1 Average volume of yearly rainfall (km3), evaporation and run-off by world region
+Source 1.38 Average volume of yearly rainfall (km3), evaporation and runoff by world region